 But there is a key factor that sets the Carb Lovers’ cleanse apart from other healthy options: Its meals and snacks are all loaded with a special type of fiber called “resistant starch.”
 Found in yummy sources like bananas, oatmeal, rye bread, and potatoes, resistant starch actually ferments during the digestive process, “releasing compounds into the body that cause all of these wonderful things to happen,” explains The Carb Lovers Diet co-author Frances Largeman-Roth, R.D.

 Though resistant starch itself is not new, scientists’ understanding of the stuff has grown dramatically in recent years.
-There are now dozens of large university studies that demonstrate “with resistant starch, you get reduced hunger, fewer cravings, more energy, greater fat burning.”
-Adds coauthor Ellen Kunes: “It even encourages your liver to switch into a fat-burning state.”
+There are now dozens of large university studies demonstrating that “with resistant starch, you get reduced hunger, fewer cravings, more energy, greater fat burning.”
+Adds co-author Ellen Kunes: “It even encourages your liver to switch into a fat-burning state.”

-More "gastric-bypass" hormones.
 British researchers discovered that when folks had a resistant-starch-rich meal, they ate 10 percent fewer calories afterward.
 Why?
 Slow-digesting resistant starch lingers in your system, keeping you full longer.
 “It also releases fatty acids that boost anti-hunger hormones,” adds Largeman-Roth.
-Exciting preliminary evidence even suggests resistant starch boosts hormones called PYY and GLP-1 — two hunger-killers that rise dramatically after a person has had gastric bypass surgery — meaning this could quite possibly be one of the best diets for longevity.
+Exciting preliminary evidence even suggests resistant starch boosts hormones called PYY and GLP-1 — two hunger killers that rise dramatically after a person has had gastric bypass surgery — meaning this could quite possibly be one of the best diets for longevity.

 Largeman-Roth notes that because resistant starch breaks down very slowly, it reduces production of the hormone insulin — a very good thing, since insulin blocks fat burning and promotes fat storage.
 In one new study, folks who got lots of resistant starch slashed fattening insulin levels by up to 73 percent.